 During the engagement, the peishwa remained on the Parbuttee hill, with a guard of 7,000 men.
-At the first outbreak of hostilities, his orders were vindictive and ferocious in the extreme; that he became
+At the first outbreak of hostilities, his orders were vindictive and ferocious in the extreme; + but he became

-Moro Dikshut was mortally wounded by a shot from a gun attached to Captain Ford's battalion. † Several Europeans were killed in cold-blood;
+• Moro Dikshut was mortally wounded by a shot from a gun attached to Captain Ford's battalion.